-Mission: 'To work cooperatively across a wide organizational spectrum to achieve ecological resilience in a broad swathe across south-western Australia'.
+Mission: 'To work cooperatively with and through groups, businesses, agencies and individuals in order to achieve ecological resilience across south-western Australia, from the wet forests to the edge of the Nullarbor Plain'.

 4.3.
 Objectives

 Under our Constitution:

 'The company is established for the public charitable purposes of protecting and restoring the natural environment across south-western Australia from the wet forests to the edge of the Nullarbor by, without limitation: